Ecristobal07/TelemetryEsp32/docs/engineering-log.md

 - Put sensor in different areas

 ## Conclusion
 - DHT22 Sensor works, temp changes depending on location, as well as humidity.

+## What I learned today
+I learned that power comes directly from the micro-usb cable I learned that each pin can do something different on esp32, or your code should relate to the respective pin you chose